Kitaroo0/Weather/README.md

 2. Navigate to the project directory:

-cd weather-app
+   cd Weather

 3. Install dependencies:

    npm install

 4. Set up your OpenWeatherMap API key:

    Obtain an API key from OpenWeatherMap.

    Replace 'your_openweathermap_api_key' with your actual API key in index.js and site.js files.

 5. Run the server:

    node index.js

    The server will start at http://localhost:3000.

 6. Open the app in your browser:

    Navigate to http://localhost:3000 in your web browser to access the Weather App.

 ##Additional APIs